sagc-bioinformatics/nextflow-vs-snakemake-2024/slides/nextflow_thoughts.md

 - I'll demonstrate with some `println`s
 - demonstrate view, and demonstrate looking inside text

+- Running relative to nextflow directory
+- bin, templates, and lib directories

 #

 - params, configs, more complex operators, executors